Initializing a Linux Data Disk (Less Than or Equal to 2 TiB)

 Constraints

-- Initializing a disk does not delete the snapshots created for the disk, so you can still use snapshots to roll back data to the source disk after the disk is initialized.
+- Initializing a disk does not delete the snapshots created for the disk, so you can still use the snapshots to roll back data to the source disk after the disk is initialized.

-The following example shows you how to use fdisk to create two primary partitions (/dev/vdb1: 40 GiB; /dev/vdb2: 60 GiB) on the /dev/vdb data disk and set the partition style to MBR.
+The following example shows how to use fdisk to create two primary partitions (/dev/vdb1: 40 GiB; /dev/vdb2: 60 GiB) on the /dev/vdb data disk and set the partition style to MBR.

-- Log in to the server.
+- Log in to the server as user root.

-For how to log in to an ECS, see Logging In to an ECS.
+For how to log in to an ECS, see How Do I Log In to My ECS?

-For how to log in to a BMS, see Logging In to a BMS.
+For how to log in to a BMS, see Linux BMS Login Methods.

 - Create partitions.
 In this example, create two primary partitions, /dev/vdb1 and /dev/vdb2 for data disk /dev/vdb.